 I do sports, read and write in my free time.
-I like to scribble down random notes on what I’ve read, heard and experienced.
+I like to scribble down random notes on what I’ve read, heard, and experienced.
 So, basically, you’re reading my notes.
 I’m not writing for any particular audience, I just write for people who might be interested in the same topics as I am.
 I like to write things down to record my thought patterns and ponderings (you should try out Bullet Journal to get things done).
-I’m not an outstanding writer, yet I think that many things can be cleared out by writing them down.
+I’m not an outstanding writer, yet I think that many thoughts can be cleared out by writing them down.
 It’s not my intention to convince you that I’m right and you’re wrong.
+I am also an amateur translator, as I have found out that translating is a very good way to learn a lot in a short period of time.
+Over the years, I have translated numerous articles (economics and philosophy), and more recently, I have focused on translating books.

 This blog is meant for gathering and sharing my thoughts on various subjects I find interesting.
 I don’t consider myself to be an “expert” on any specific subject matter, so I probably write on a wide variety of things that pop into my mind.
 Specific complex themes might interest more at the moment, so I will perhaps write occasional posts on this stuff too.
 My primary intention is to contribute thought leadership on the topics of wealth management and the ongoing revolution of the new service logic in the financial services industry.

 My objective is to publish at least once a week.